Italy battles surging coronavirus outbreak as cases rise over 100

 The number of certified cases of the illness in Lombardy rose to 90 from 54 a day earlier, while in Veneto some 25 people had come down with the virus, including two people in Venice.

 Health officials reported isolated cases in the neighbouring regions of Piedmont and Emilia Romagna, saying the total number of known infections in Italy had risen to above 130.
-Two elderly people have died in the past 48 hours from the illness.
+Two elderly people have died in the past 48 hours from the disease.

 The regional governor of Veneto, Luca Zaia, said he had dealt with numerous natural disasters during his long career, including floods and earthquakes.
 “But this is the absolutely worst problem that Veneto has faced,” he told reporters.